xinghuq/MicroGeoFormer/README.md

-# MicroGeoFormer
+# MicroGeoGate

 A locus-attention deep learning model for predicting the geographic origin (latitude, longitude) of an individual organism from its multilocus genotype data (microsatellite or SNP).
-MicroGeoFormer is purpose-built for **sparse genetic marker panels** — the kind of low-locus, small-reference-sample data typical of legacy agricultural pest, forestry, and wildlife genetic-monitoring programmes — and is applicable to migratory-pest source-tracing, invasive-species incursion tracing, and endangered-species provenance verification.
+MicroGeoGate is purpose-built for **sparse genetic marker panels** — the kind of low-locus, small-reference-sample data typical of legacy agricultural pest, forestry, and wildlife genetic-monitoring programmes — and is applicable to migratory-pest source-tracing, invasive-species incursion tracing, and endangered-species provenance verification.

 This repository contains the core, reusable model.
-For the full simulation benchmark and manuscript reproduction code, see the companion `microgeoformer-paper` repository.
+For the full simulation benchmark and manuscript reproduction code, see the companion `MicroGeoGate-paper` repository.

 ## Key features